 Not 24 hours later.
 I received a phone call from my dad’s wife’s daughter.
 She’d been talking to my dad and he told her about my machines.
 She has her husband’s grandmother’s machine.
 She doesn’t sew or have room for it, and no daughters or daughter-in-laws to pass it on to.
 She’d love to give it to me.
 It’s a…

 1929 Singer 66 TREADLE!
 Never been converted to electric.
 Works.
-And… we just “happen” to be going that way–in less than a week.
+And… I just “happen” to be going that way–in less than a week.

 Picture to come soon! 🙂